 Richard graduated from the University of Western Australia with a Bachelor of Commerce, is a Chartered Accountant and has considerable experience in the not-for-profit and philanthropic sectors, public companies and in non-executive director roles.

-Chris Palandri was appointed Regional Managing Director of Brookfield Multiplex Constructions & Engineering WA in December 2009.
+Chris Palandri was appointed Regional Managing Director of Multiplex Constructions & Engineering WA in December 2009.
 Chris also sits on the National Board of both of these companies.
-As Managing Director, Chris has ultimate responsibility for Multiplex projects in Western Australia, including projects such as Brookfield Place Tower 2, Perth Stadium, Midland Health Campus and City Busport for the Public Transport Authority.
+As Managing Director, Chris has ultimate responsibility for Multiplex projects in Western Australia, including projects such as Karratha Bay Village, Perth Museum, Next DC (Data Centre) and Karrinyup Shopping Centre.

-In 2014, Chris became the President of the Property Council in Western Australia and he is also a Board member of the Property Council of Australia.
+From 2015 - 2017, Chris was the President of the Property Council in Western Australia and during this time he was also a Board member of the Property Council of Australia.
 Chris holds a Bachelor of Business from Curtin University, a Graduate Diploma in Applied Finance and Investment and has completed the Australian Institute of Company Directors Course.